Kendal

 As a consequence, it is also commonly referred to as the gateway to the Lake District National Park.

-Architect, Miles Thompson, was born in Kendal in 1808.
+Architect, Miles Thompson was born in Kendal in 1808.
 He began work for Francis and George Webster and took over the business in 1846.

-He is particularly associated with the development of Collin Croft and houses on Beast Banks, Kendal, where the figure (below) is on the gable No 21 of a man holding an architect’s drawing.
+He is particularly associated with the development of Collin Croft and houses on Beast Banks, Kendal, where the figure (below) is on the gable of No 21 of a man holding an architect’s drawing.
 It was put there by Miles’s brother Robert.

 Kendal-The Lakes Gateway: